davidbeleznay/DigitalForesterApp/README.md

    - View the calculated risk score and professional requirements
    - Optionally add geotechnical and infrastructure assessments
    - Add general comments
+4. For Culvert Sizing Tool:
+   - Navigate through the 3-step form process
+   - Enter basic info, watershed characteristics, and culvert specifications
+   - Provide bankfull measurements for ecological compliance
+   - Click "Calculate" to get sizing recommendations
+   - Review velocity and headwater depth results
+   - Read detailed notes and recommendations
-4. Changes are automatically saved as you type
+5. Changes are automatically saved as you type
-5. Click "Save Assessment" to explicitly save your progress
+6. Click "Save Draft" to explicitly save your progress
-6. Return to the Dashboard to see your saved assessments
+7. Return to the Dashboard to see your saved assessments
-7. Click "Continue editing" to resume working on a draft
+8. Click "Continue editing" to resume working on a draft

 ## Troubleshooting